ashdriod/pyside6-qt-practice/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions, feel free to reach out to me at your.ashwinvazhappilly@gmail.com
+If you have any questions, feel free to reach out to me at @ashdriod
 ```